-ASLD can cancel the Certificate of Purchase and terminate the Participation Contract prior to the maturity date of the Certificate of Purchase under the following limited circumstances: (i) D.R.
-Horton's failure to pay a Monetary Obligation (as defined in the Participation Contract), including an Infrastructure Payment (as defined in the Participation Contract), (ii) D.R.
-Horton's failure to complete a Project Entitlement by the applicable Project Milestone (as defined in the Participation Contract), or (iii) D.R.
-Horton's failure to satisfy a Sales Hurdle (as defined in the Participation Contract).
+ASLD can cancel the Certificate of Purchase and terminate the Participation Contract prior to the maturity date of the Certificate of Purchase under the following limited circumstances: (i) Horton's failure to pay a Monetary Obligation (as defined in the Participation Contract), including an Infrastructure Payment (as defined in the Participation Contract), (ii) Horton's failure to complete a Project Entitlement by the applicable Project Milestone (as defined in the Participation Contract), or (iii) Horton's failure to satisfy a Sales Hurdle (as defined in the Participation Contract).
 After the notice and cure period in the Participation Contract expires, ASLD must give notice within 60 days after the default of its intent to cancel the Certificate of Purchase.
-D.R.
 Horton has 60 days from the notice date to cure the default.
-If D.R.
-Horton does not cure the default, ASLD can then make a formal order canceling the Certificate of Purchase and D.R.
-Horton has 30 days to appeal.
+If Horton does not cure the default, ASLD can then make a formal order canceling the Certificate of Purchase and Horton has 30 days to appeal.
 If no appeal is filed, the order becomes final.
 Upon cancellation of the Certificate of Purchase, the Participation Contract automatically terminates.
-On D.R.
-Horton's request, the ASLD Commissioner may extend the time for payment.
-In addition, pursuant to the terms of the Brookfield Purchase Agreement and the Mortgage (as defined in APPENDIX G), the Developer has the right to cure events of default under the ASLD Documents should D.R.
-Horton fail to do so.
+On Horton's request, the ASLD Commissioner may extend the time for payment.

 If the Certificate of Purchase is canceled and the Participation Contract is terminated, there is no assurance when or if ASLD will cause the remainder of the Auction Land within the boundaries of the District to be publicly sold at auction or that any developer will bid at any public auction of such land, in which case the portion of the District Land owned by ASLD may not be developed and no homes will be constructed on the portion of the land owned by ASLD until the land is acquired at a public auction by another developer.
-Furthermore, pursuant to the CFD Development Agreement, in the event of the Developer's default and forfeiture of its interest under the Certificate of Purchase prior to the Developer acquiring all of the land within the District boundaries in accordance with the Certificate of Purchase, the Developer shall, if so directed by ASLD and without any consent or approval required from the City or the District, relinquish and assign to ASLD all right and interest of the Developer with respect to such development agreement and the District.
-In the event the Brookfield Purchase Agreement is terminated due to a default by the Developer, then Brookfield Communities US Holdings LLC, NASH and the Developer, if so directed by D.R.
-Horton and otherwise in accordance with the Brookfield Purchase Agreement, shall assign all of their rights and obligations under the CFD Development Agreement to D.R.
-Horton.
-In such event, the Developer is unable to predict whether D.R.
-Horton would continue development of the District Land, including, as applicable, the development of the Assessed Lots.
+Furthermore, pursuant to a development agreement between the City, the District and the Developer, in the event of the Developer's default and forfeiture of its interest under the Certificate of Purchase prior to the Developer acquiring all of the land within the District boundaries in accordance with the Certificate of Purchase, the Developer shall, if so directed by ASLD and without any consent or approval required from the City or the District, relinquish and assign to ASLD all right and interest of the Developer with respect to such development agreement and the District.

-If the Certificate of Purchase is cancelled and the Participation Contract is terminated, or if the Brookfield Purchase Agreement is terminated, none of the District, the Municipal Advisor, the Underwriter, D.R.
-Horton, the Developer or their agents or counsel are able to estimate or predict whether any development of the Project would continue, the financial impact on the District, the willingness of property owners within the District to pay property taxes or assessment installment payments, or on the valuation of land within the District, including, without limitation, the valuation of the Assessed Lots.
-The Developer believes that D.R.
-Horton is currently in compliance with the provisions of the ASLD Documents.
+If the Certificate of Purchase is cancelled and the Participation Contract is terminated, none of the District, the Municipal Advisor, the Underwriter, the Developer or their agents or counsel are able to estimate or predict whether any development of the Project would continue, the financial impact on the District, the willingness of property owners within the District to pay property taxes or assessment installment payments, or on the valuation of land within the District, including, without limitation, the valuation of the Assessed Lots.

-See "APPENDIX E - SUMMARY OF ASLD DOCUMENTS - SUMMARY OF CERTAIN PROVISIONS OF CERTIFICATE OF PURCHASE" and "- SUMMARY OF CERTAIN PROVISIONS OF PARTICIPATION CONTRACT."
+See "APPENDIX G-SUMMARY OF ASLD DOCUMENTS-SUMMARY OF CERTAIN PROVISIONS OF CERTIFICATE OF PURCHASE" and "-SUMMARY OF CERTAIN PROVISIONS OF PARTICIPATION CONTRACT."